MojoliciousDotIO/mojolicious.io/blog/2017/12/10/day-10-give-the-customer-what-they-want/index.markdown

 To demonstrate how powerful this mechanism, let me show you some code that I wrote for a previous job.
 That company was friendly to Open Source and so it lives on CPAN as [Mojolicious::Plugin::ReplyTable](https://metacpan.org/pod/Mojolicious::Plugin::ReplyTable).
-I won't copy and paste the whole module, you can see it on MetCPAN.
+I won't copy and paste the whole module, you can see it on [Github](https://github.com/jberger/Mojolicious-Plugin-ReplyTable/blob/master/lib/Mojolicious/Plugin/ReplyTable.pm).

 The upshot is that it provides a `reply->table` helper which takes a set of "rectangular" data and renders it as one of many forms.